pbougie/mac-dev-env/source/mysql.html.markdown

 	mysqld --initialize --basedir=/usr/local/mysql --datadir=/usr/local/var/mysql

 The password from the previous command is temporary.
 Launch the MySQL client and enter the temporary password.
+Must start server first (see below).

 	mysql -u root -p